Open to roles · San Francisco

 Agent & Safety Envelope

-• Implemented layered cost controls: per-user rate limiting (20 msg/hour), daily token budgets (50k tokens/day), and a circuit breaker (3 failures → 60s cooldown) — bounding API spend while maintaining availability
+• Implemented layered cost controls: per-user rate limiting (20 msg/hour), daily token budgets (50k tokens/day), hard USD spend caps at the user and global level, and a circuit breaker (3 failures → 60s cooldown) — bounding API spend while maintaining availability

 • Designed chat persistence with a 20-message sliding window, automatic session rotation at 100 messages, and a 90-day retention cleanup cron